BozhidarVelikov/schematik-core/README.md

 ### Queries
 TODO: Add content here.

+Check src/main/java/org/schematik/data/hibernate/test for an example on how to use queries.

 ### Scheduled Tasks
 Scheduled tasks can be used for processes that need to run at a specific time.
 In order to create a scheduled task, you need to implement the interface `IScheduledTask` and register the